burrsutter/llama-stack-tutorial/readme.md

 ### MCP Servers

-The file system MCP server is one of the easiest, git it up and running in a terminal.
+The file system MCP server is one of the easiest, get it up and running in a terminal.

 New terminal to run the MCP server process